CHVivek7/Event_Management/README.md

 -   **Full Access Control**: Organizers can view all events and customer details on the platform.
 -   **Customer Management**: Block or unblock customers from booking new events.
 -   **Event Oversight**: Organizers have the authority to cancel any event if necessary.
--   **Secure Endpoints**: All organizer actions are protected and require proper authentication.
+-   **Secure Endpoints & Graceful Error Handling**: All organizer actions are protected, and the API provides clear, consistent error responses.

 ---